 Must I donate money along with donating the collection?

 Donating money along with a collection donation is not required but is always appreciated and encouraged.
 Your financial contribution helps support the preservation activities for your collection.

 How should I prepare my archival materials?

-Identify any materials you may want restricted or that may contain sensitive or confidential information.
+Identify sensitive or confidential materials you may want restricted.
 You should also identify any materials that you want to be available to researchers, but that you do not want digitized and published online.

-For digital records, you should create a summary description of any files you are donating, along with an inventory of digital files.
+Create a summary description of born-digital records, along with an inventory of digital files.
 Create file names that include date, location, and context, and use open formats like PDFs, TIFFs, and JPEGs.